Werewolf (TV series): Traits

 The werewolves in the show were immune to the effects of aging or disease, with the exception of Skorzeny himself.
-Although Skorzeny was apparently a young man as shown in a flashback scene when he was bitten by Nicolas Remy in the 19th century, he appeared to be in his mid sixties in 1987.
-Nicolas Remy explained to Eric Cord that Skorzeny was slowly dying from a "sickness brought about by his own evil", that was decaying him from within.
-Nicolas Remy himself was over two thousand years old, yet appeared to be a man in his late 30s with the exception of a streak of gray hair near his right temple.
+Although Skorzeny was apparently a young man, as shown in a flashback scene when he was bitten by Nicolas Remy in the 19th century, he appeared to be in his mid-sixties in 1987.
+Nicolas Remy explained to Eric that Skorzeny was slowly dying from a "sickness brought about by his own evil," that was decaying him from within.
+Nicolas Remy himself was over two thousand years old; yet, he appeared to be a man in his late thirties with the exception of a streak of gray hair near his right temple.

 The werewolves in the series were apparently vulnerable to harm in their human forms from ordinary weapons but with no permanent effects.
 In an episode titled "A World of Difference", Eric is shot dead in human form (he was just beginning to undergo the metamorphosis), only to resurrect in the morgue by transforming into his werewolf form at sunset.
 In another episode titled "Nightmare at the Braine Hotel", Eric meets a werewolf named Servan, who tells him a story in which he had been executed by hanging in his human form.
 He seemed greatly amused by the memory of the looks on his executioners' faces as he leapt off the undertaker's table when he transformed at sunset and rose from death.
 Another werewolf character, a hobo named Hank who was featured in the episode "King of the Road", dies in his human form from having his throat cut, only to resurrect in his werewolf form as soon as night falls.
-This ability is reminiscent of the "Eddie Quist" character in "The Howling", who is shot dead by police during the beginning of his transformation at the adult movie theater, only to come to life later by transforming in the morgue.
+This ability is reminiscent of the "Eddie Quist" character in The Howling, who is shot dead by police during the beginning of his transformation at the adult movie theater, only to come to life later by transforming in the morgue.